logseq/docs/db-version.md

 4. `Debug Transit` - Import a debug transit file from export.
 5. `EDN to DB graph` - Import a DB graph that was exported as EDN into a new DB graph.

-### EDN Data Export
+### Build EDN Data

-Exported [EDN data](https://github.com/edn-format/edn) allows any DB graph content to be shared between users as text.
-With this text, a user can then import it to replicate the same visible and behavioral content including the content's properties and tags.
-This is important as it gives users control of their content and enables some workflows that aren't possible with file graphs.
-This feature is available with the following commands:
+Build [EDN](https://github.com/edn-format/edn) data is a data format to represent DB graph content.
+This allows for data to be shared between users as text in a graph-agnostic way.
+With this text, a user can import it to replicate another user's content including the content's properties and tags.
+This is important as it gives users control of their content like Markdown did for [the original Logseq](https://github.com/logseq/og) although not as user friendly.
+It also enables workflows that aren't possible with file graphs.
+The following commands use Build EDN:

 * `Export block EDN data` - Run this command on the current block to copy it to the clipboard.
 When this data is imported, it will overwrite the current block.
 * `Export page EDN data` - Run this command on the current page to copy it to the clipboard.
 When this is imported to an existing page, it will append to the existing page.
 * `Export graph's tags and properties EDN data` - Run this command to copy the entire graph's tags and properties.
 This is useful for sharing your workflows with others without sharing your graph-specific data.
 This is an example of a workflow that was not possible with file graphs.
 * `Import EDN data` - Run this command to import any of the above exported data.
 If importing a block, you must have focus on the block you want to import into.
 If you do not want the import after seeing it, press `Cmd-Z` to undo it.

-This feature is also available:
+Build EDN data is also available:
 * for the whole graph using the `Export EDN file` and `EDN to DB graph` options described above.
 * from any [view](#views) as a header action.
 For example, go to the `Pages` view and filter it to only export the viewable pages.
 * for multiple selected nodes with the `Copy / Export as` modal.

-For developers, this shareable EDN data can also be used in scripts to create or modify existing graphs.
-For example, a page's data could be passed to [this script](https://github.com/logseq/logseq/blob/master/deps/db/script/create_graph.cljs) to create a new DB graph with that page.
+For developers, Build EDN is EDN with logseq-specific keywords from namespaces [logseq.db.sqlite.build](https://github.com/logseq/logseq/blob/master/deps/db/src/logseq/db/sqlite/build.cljs) and [logseq.db.sqlite.export](https://github.com/logseq/logseq/blob/master/deps/db/src/logseq/db/sqlite/export.cljs).
+See those namespaces for more documentation on this format.
+Build EDN is used extensively by [test helpers](https://github.com/logseq/logseq/blob/master/deps/db/src/logseq/db/test/helper.cljs) to test Logseq internally.
+It is also useful for writing scripts e.g. [this script](https://github.com/logseq/logseq/blob/master/deps/db/script/create_graph.cljs) to create a new DB graph or [these scripts](https://github.com/logseq/logseq/tree/master/scripts#create-graph-scripts) to create custom graphs.

+NOTE: Build EDN has no association with `--output` EDN from the CLI or any EDN from the original Logseq.

 ## iOS App